 - A live audition is required in order to be considered for a fellowship.

 Please Note: “No-shows” will not be allowed to audition at a later date without approval from the Director of Admissions.

 Percussionists and Timpanists

-The New World Symphony offers a one-year conducting Fellowship to highly qualified conductors who have finished at least a bachelor’s degree and are not currently enrolled in a degree program.
-The conducting Fellow works with Michael Tilson Thomas and many visiting guest conductors and leads the NWS in several of the season’s concerts and reading sessions.
-Initial application materials must be received in Miami by November 15, 2015 for Fellowships beginning in September 2016.
-A complete application should be mailed directly to New World Symphony and consist of:
+The New World Symphony offers a one-year conducting fellowship to highly qualified conductors who have finished at least a bachelor’s degree and are not currently enrolled in a degree program.
+The conducting fellow works with Michael Tilson Thomas and many visiting guest conductors and leads the NWS in several of the season’s concerts and reading sessions.
+The deadline for applications for fellowships beginning in September 2020 is November 15, 2019.
+You may apply online at https://app.getacceptd.com/nws.
+The application will consist of:

-- A DVD showing you conducting music in rehearsal and/or performance preferably from a variety of musical periods and, if possible, a variety of ensemble sizes.
+- A video showing you conducting music in rehearsal and/or performance preferably from a variety of musical periods and, if possible, a variety of ensemble sizes.

 - Three letters of recommendation.